MajinWamu/CMCRandomizer/README.md

 ### Features Coming Soon
 * The ability to omit and add particular monsters.
 * The ability to randomize or remove unit limits.
 This option I’ll need more time to study.
 Making the unit limit too high can soft lock you if you select too many monsters.
 It was an original feature, but I had to remove it for now.
+* Adjust shops to your liking.
+* Edit monster's stats.

 ### Have questions?
 Comments?
 Ideas?
 You can reach out to me on discord, just look for Majin Wamu.
 My icon is the same there as it is here.
 I look forward to hearing from you!